×

 Overview of the default cluster specifications

-You can quickly create a Red Hat OpenShift Service on AWS (ROSA) cluster with the AWS Security Token Service (STS) by using the default installation options.
+You can quickly create a Red Hat OpenShift Service on AWS (ROSA) cluster with the Security Token Service (STS) by using the default installation options.
 The following summary describes the default cluster specifications.

 Table 1.
 Default ROSA with STS cluster specifications